pa2si/salsa-calendar/README.md

-v 0.1.8
+v 0.1.9

 that's new:

-- now all validation messages are displayed!
+- Date is now a shadcn datepicker

 to dos: